 If you are concerned about them responding poorly to what you might say, you can also define the problem in a face-saving way – that everyone is under pressure, you are different personalities or have different ways of working, but you need to get on the same page for the future.

 Make sure the solutions also take their perspective into account.
 Some clever people even manage to convince their supervisor that the solutions generated were their idea.

-Some managers need more of a direct approach - letting them know specifically what you need or would find helpful.
+Some managers respond well to a direct approach – letting them know specifically what you need or would find helpful.
 Of course, you also need to be open to hearing what they need from you.
 It shouldn’t be any surprise to know that open, honest and, often, robust conversations are typical of high-performance teams.

-If they are strong in project management, seek their guidance when you need help with this.
+If your manager is strong in project management, seek their guidance when you need help with this.
 If they are poor at giving support, adjust your expectations and accommodate this by seeking support elsewhere.
 If they are disorganized and late to meetings, offer to start the next meeting for them.
-If they change their mind frequently, document your interactions so you can refer back to them.
+If they change their mind frequently, document your interactions so you can refer back to your notes if needed.

 By all means, whinge to your loved ones or support person as much as you like.
 But do put a time limit on it and limit who and where you do this venting.
 Then focus on doing your best at work.

 - Consider taking it further: If the behaviour you are experiencing is unreasonable, consider taking notes of the behaviour, what you did in return, and whether this resulted in any improvement.
 Ultimately, these notes will be of help if you need to speak with Human Resources or their supervisor who may well have good suggestions for you.
 Alternatively, your notes will help HR or senior management appreciate the difficulty of your situation and how reasonable you have been in your responses.
 They may well decide to speak to your manager on your behalf or facilitate a work-it-out meeting to get on a better path for the future.